 Passenger revenues on bus services nationally rose consistently by an average of 5.7% in the years from 2012 through to 2019.
 This was primarily driven by significant increases in passenger journeys, to a peak in 2019 where of a total passenger revenue of €661.8 million, bus services contributed €347 million (52.4%).
-Bus revenues fell by 45.6% in 2020 but maintained their share of overall PSO passenger revenue.
-Among the three modes of transport, bus services were the only ones to see an increase in passenger revenue in 2021, with a 4.4% rise to €197.2 million.
-This growth continued in 2022 with a significant 27.7% increase, bringing revenues to €251.8 million.
-In 2023, bus passenger revenue further increased by 8.2% to €272.4 million, reflecting ongoing recovery and growth in this sector.
+Bus revenues fell by 45.6% in 2020, however maintained their share of overall PSO passenger revenue.

+Of the three modes, passenger revenue on bus services was the only mode to see an increase in 2021, increasing by 4.4% to \leq 197.2 million, with a further 27.7% increase in 2022 to \leq 251.8 million.

-Typically, just over two thirds of total bus passenger revenues are generated by bus services in Dublin city, peaking at €247 million in 2019 before receding to €130.1 million in 2020 and recovering to €170.4 million in 2022.
-In 2023, passenger revenue on Dublin city bus services increased by a further 5.8% up to €180.3 million, bringing it up to 79% of 2019 peak levels.
+Typically, just over two thirds of total bus passenger revenues are generated by bus services in Dublin city, peaking at \notin 247 million in 2019 before receding to \notin 130.1 million in 2020 and recovering to \notin 170.4 million in 2022.
 Significant revenue growth occurred in 2018 and 2019 associated with the tendering of bus services and subsequently since 2021 via the introduction of enhanced services as part of the Bus Connects programme.

 Passenger revenues for bus services outside Dublin peaked in 2019, resulting in a revenue total of €67.2 million for the year.
 This was despite the full roll out of Leap-enabled machines across the network providing lower leap fares and reflected strong passenger growth, particularly in the regional cities and on national stage carriage services.
 In line with other services, bus revenues outside of Dublin declined by 39.2% in 2020 to €40.9 million as a result of the impact of the pandemic.
-However, bus services in regional cities showed the strongest return to growth across all PSO services in 2021 with fare revenue rising by an average of 14%, followed by a year-on-year increase of 26.5% in 2022 reaching €56.9 million.
-2023 saw further increases on fare revenue by an average of 12% up to €63.7 million.
+However, bus services in regional cities have showed the strongest return to growth across all PSO services in 2021 with fare revenue rising by an average of 14%, followed by second year on year increase of 26.5% in 2022 reaching €56.9 million.

-The introduction of a number of high frequency services across the Local Link network from 2017 onwards has resulted in a significant upturn in passenger revenues, increasing from €1.9 million in 2017 to €3.3 million in 2019, as demand for these services grew, before receding to €3.0 million in 2020.
+The introduction of a number of high frequency services across the Local Link network from 2017 onwards has resulted in a significant upturn in passenger revenues, increasing from \notin 1.9 million in 2017 to \notin 3.3 million in 2019, as demand for these services grew, before receding to \notin 3.0 million in 2020.
 In line with regional cities, rural services also experienced a return to growth of 7.3% in 2021, as service levels gradually return to pre pandemic norms.
-In 2022, rural service provision expanded further with the introduction of new and enhanced existing services through the Connecting Ireland programme, bolstering passenger revenues and resulting in year-onyear increase of 36.4% (€4.4 million).
-This trend continued in 2023 following the implementation of the 2nd phase of Connecting Ireland, with a notable increase of 44% up to €6.4 million.
+In 2022, rural service provision has expanded further with the introduction of new and enhanced existing services through the Connecting Ireland programme, bolstering passenger revenues and resulting in year on year increase of 36.4% (\notin 4.4 million).